Volvo XC60 review – left-field mid-size premium SUV

 Verdict – is the Volvo XC60 a good car?

 The Volvo XC60 is a classy SUV that feels reassuringly well built, and exudes confidence as you drive.
 It’s not as sporty as rivals like the BMW X3 or Jaguar F-Pace, but for motorists happy to enjoy the excellent stereo and arrive at their destination safely there’s a lot to like.
-Both petrol and diesel options get mild-hybrid tech, an automatic gearbox and four-wheel drive, but it’s the Recharge plug-in hybrids that will appeal to business buyers.
-Buy it for its handsome looks, calming drive and intuitive Google-based infotainment.
+Its petrol engine gets mild-hybrid tech, an automatic gearbox and four-wheel drive, but it’s the plug-in hybrids that will appeal to business buyers.
+Buy it for its handsome looks, calming drive and intuitive Google-based infotainment, although the latter is starting to look a bit dated next to newer arrivals.

 Volvo XC60 models, specs and alternatives

-The XC60 competes with mid-size SUV rivals including the Alfa Romeo Stelvio, Audi Q5 and Mercedes GLC.
+The XC60 costs from around £48,000 with a petrol engine and £56,000 with a plug-in hybrid, so it has pricing to go with its upmarket styling and competes with mid-size SUV rivals including the Alfa Romeo Stelvio, Audi Q5 and Mercedes GLC.
 Volvo has managed to distil the best elements of the larger XC90 into its smaller model too, in a (slightly) more affordable package and it has gone on to become the brand's most popular model and a common sight on British roads.

 Both models have plenty in common, from the distinctive ‘Thor’s Hammer’ LED headlight strip to those huge rear lights.
 A refresh for 2021 tweaked the design of the XC60's nose, making it slightly sharper and more aggressive but the main change was the introduction of Android Automotive software for the infotainment system, ushering in features powered by Google apps.
-This makes Volvo's setup one of the best to use with excellent voice recognition for spoken commands.
+This makes Volvo's setup one of the easiest to use with excellent voice recognition for spoken commands, but its screen size and features do feel a bit lacking compared to the widescreen setups of the latest BMW and Mercedes models.

 More reviews